bramble-lang/bramble-lang/design/internals/errors.md

 I think the second option is simpler.
 Not only is it simpler, but the step of making different types/variants for each error message is also somehting that would be done for the first choice.
 So, the second choice makes the most sense.

+## Update
+What I wound up doing was creating a `CompilerDisplay` trait which will encompass the display of any internal Compiler data (which will use encodings to represent a lot of data, e.g. StringIds).
+This trait will cover converting any Compiler value to a human readable form and has a function `fmt` which takes a `StringTable` and will convert any `StringId` into the associated string value.

+Then there is a `CompilerError` which captures universal data that will be associated with any error (e.g. line number) and contains an inner error that is associated with submodule specific data (e.g. Parser errors).
+The `CompilerError` implements `CompilerDisplay` and will a consistent format for errors that begins with the line number and then formats the inner error.

+`CompilerError` requires all inner error values to implement `CompilerDisplay` so they can be recursively printed into a human readable format.